Waterfall Model & Waterfall Methodology

 - It is not suitable for large and complex projects

-- If there is a problem occured in one of the phases, it is expensive and time consuming to turn back and fix the problem.
+- If there is a problem occurred in one of the phases, it is expensive and time consuming to turn back and fix the problem.

 - The waterfall model does not include a feedback path.
 It does not incorporate any system for error correction.